7

 15,300 people exposed; $12,908M capital exposed

-Winter Storm - Sierra Nevada, California, United States
+Winter Storm - Northern/Western Sierra Nevada and nearby foothills, United States

 Other Hazards in California